sofielloyd/LanguageAnalytics_2022/CollocationTool/README.md

 This repository is in active development, with new material being pushed on regularly from now and until **30th may 2022**.

 ## Assignment description
-write a small Python program to perform collocational analysis using the string processing and NLP tools you've already encountered.
+Write a small Python program to perform collocational analysis using the string processing and NLP tools you've already encountered.
 Your script should do the following:
 - Take a user-defined search term and a user-defined window size.
 - Take one specific text which the user can define.
 - Find all the context words which appear ± the window size from the search term in that text.